partiql/partiql-lang-kotlin/docs/tutorials/Command Line Tutorial.md

 >>
 ```

-To see the current REPL environment you can use `!global_env`, for example for the file above:
+To see the current Shell environment you can use `!global_env`, for example for the file above:

 ```shell
 PartiQL> !global_env;